dougeby/IntuneDocs/InTuneDocs/DeployUse/android-for-work.md

 ## Mobile app management policies

 Restriction policies applied to apps enabled for mobile application management (MAM) are fully supported in the work profile and in the personal profile.
-You can configure restriction policy for mobile application management without enrollment by using the [Azure console](https://portal.azure.com) (https://portal.azure.com).
+You can publish line-of-business apps in the Android app publishing console at https://play.google.com/apps/publish.
+This console includes an option to make apps private to your organization.
 Learn more about [Compliance policy settings](afw-compliance-policy-settings-in-microsoft-intune.md).
 For more information, see [mobile app management policies](protect-app-data-using-mobile-app-management-policies-with-microsoft-intune.md).

 ## VPN profiles